Skip to content

 Parameter configuration:

-2. env: Environment information of the application service;
+2. env: Environment information for the application service.

-5. Collect Profiling data: After enabling, more information about the application's runtime can be seen.
+5. Collect Profiling data: Enabling this allows you to see more information about the application runtime.

 For more parameter configurations, refer to here.